|

 Create one of these to handle serialization or deserialization of one or more values to/from a buffer of bytes.

-non- member functions taking a serializer reference.
+You can use this->insert/extract or directly call the insert/extract non- member functions taking a serializer reference.

 The endianness is included as part of the Serializer's type so that it doesn't have to be repeatedly re-specified.
 It is not included as a runtime parameter for performance reasons (most of the time only a buffer of a known, specific endianness is required).